SimonEnsemble/PoreMatMod.jl/docs/src/manual/find.md

 ## Molecular and Graph Symmetry

+Due to the representation of molecules as graphs, `PoreMatMod.jl` may find more subgraph matches than you may at first expect.
+For example, searching for CH$_3$ in C$_2$H$_6$ yields not two matches, but six matches because there are three ways we can overlay CH$_3$ on each CH$_4$ group of the ethane.
-Due to the representation of molecules as graphs, `PoreMatMod.jl` may yield "extra" search results corresponding to different spatial isomers or moiety orientations.
+Sometimes, these subgraphs correspond to distinct spatial isomers or orientations.
-In some applications this may be advantageous, but in most cases it is advisable to search using the most minimal structure which uniquely matches the targeted parent moiety.
+We advise to define the `query` using the most minimal structure that matches the targeted `parent` substructure.

-An example is searching for [BDC.xyz](../../../assets/find/BDC.xyz) in IRMOF-1 instead of the more minimal *p*-phenylene.
+An example is searching for [BDC.xyz](../../../assets/find/BDC.xyz) `query` in IRMOF-1 `parent` instead of the more minimal *p*-phenylene fragment.
 Thanks to the two carboxyl groups, the total number of isomorphisms is multiplied by a factor of 4, due to the graph-equivalence of the oxygen atoms in each group.
-The number of locations at which the isomorphisms are found, however, is unchanged.
+The number of _locations_ at which the isomorphisms are found, however, is unchanged.

 ```jldoctest find
 query = moiety("BDC.xyz")